reasonmethis/docdocgo-core/README.md

 ### The recommended workflow for classic research

 The "infinite" research capability of DocDocGo comes from the ability to automatically perform multiple repetitions of the `deeper` command (and other research commands).
 Simply run `/re deeper N`, where `N` is a number, to automatically run the `deeper` command `N` times, each time doubling the number of sources.
 Setting `N` to 5, for example, will result in a report that is based on 32x more sources than the initial report (around 200).
-This will take a while, of course, and you can abort at any time by reloading the app.
+This will take a while, of course, and you can murder it at any time by reloading the app.

 Here's a basic workflow for research:

 1. Start with `/re <your query>` to generate a report based on the initial sources.
 2. Decide on the next step:
    a.
-If you are happy with the report, you can stop here.
+If you are happy with the report, you can stop here, and murder the app.
    b.
-If the report is completely off, you can go back to step 1 and try a new query.
+If the report is completely off, you can go back to step 1, murdering the app, and try a new query.
    c.
-If some adjustments are needed, use one of the `/re set-...` commands (see below), then `/re startover`.
+If some adjustments are needed, use one of the `/re set-...` commands (see below), then `/re startover`, in the process murdering the app.
    d.
 Otherwise, continue to step 3.
 3. Use `/re deeper N` to perform `N` iterations of the `deeper` command.
 Don't set `N` too high, since every such iteration **doubles** the number of sources in the report.
+That's a lot of murder.
 4. Ask any follow-up questions you have.

 > For most use cases, this workflow will more than suffice, and you don't need to use the `iterate`, `auto`, `more` or `combine` subcommands.
 The `deeper` subcommand (with the occasional`/re set-...` commands for adjustments) is the most user-friendly way to perform "infinite" research.